semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 $ kubectl get all -o wide
 ```

-Describe can show detailed information of any or all of your pods:
+Describe can show detailed information of any or all your pods:

 ``` bash
 $ kubectl describe <pod-name>